Comprehensive Guide to Installing Grease Fittings for Aviation Equipment

 1.)
 Determine the Best Location for the Grease Fitting

-Before you begin the installation process, you'll need to determine the best location for the grease fitting.
+Before you begin the installation process, you'll need to determine the best location for the grease Zerk fittings.
 This will depend on the specific equipment you're working on and the location of the bearing or other moving part that needs lubrication.
-If you're not sure where to install the grease fitting, consult an expert or seek guidance from the manufacturer of your equipment.
+If you're not sure how to install a grease fitting, consult an expert or seek guidance from the manufacturer of your equipment.
 Once you've identified the location where you'd like to install the grease fitting, mark it with a small dot or scratch.

 2.)
 Drill a Hole